-In a nonjudicial foreclosure, the third party who normally handles the foreclosure process is called a “trustee.”
-In theory, a foreclosure trustee is a neutral party, but the lender or mortgage servicer usually chooses the trustee, who is often affiliated with the lender or the lender’s attorney.
+In a nonjudicial foreclosure, the third party who normally handles the foreclosure process is called a "trustee."
+In theory, a foreclosure trustee is a neutral party, but the lender or loan servicer usually chooses the trustee, who is often affiliated with the lender or the lender’s attorney.
 So, trustees typically look out for lenders—rather than borrowers—in foreclosures because they have a financial incentive to do so.

-One state—North Carolina—passed a law in 2017 with the goal of ensuring a trustee's neutrality.
+Few states have laws addressing the neutrality of foreclosure trustees.
+North Carolina, though, passed a law in 2017 with the goal of ensuring a trustee's neutrality.
 The law prohibits an attorney from serving as a trustee while simultaneously representing the lender.

 Read on to learn more about the duties of a foreclosure trustee and about the North Carolina law that prohibits an attorney from both conducting the foreclosure and representing the lender's interests.